 About the First Impressions Program

-- About the First Impressions Program Flyer (pdf)
+- First Impressions Summary Program Flyer (Free PDF)

 - Sample Final Report PowerPoint Presentations

-- Other Resources and Adaptations of the Program
+- Other resources and adaptations of the First Impressions Program

 All communities have difficulties viewing their surroundings as others—customers, visitors, potential residents, and potential businesses—see them.
 Our views are skewed by over-familiarization, a lack of differing perspectives, expectations, and a reluctance to be completely honest with our neighbors when dealing with difficult issues, such as the appearance of buildings, customer service, and the maintenance of public facilities.